Cyphershadow24ar/Leet-Code/README.md

 20. (1948) Delete Duplicate Folders in System
 21. (1957) Delete Characters to Make Fancy String
 22. (2163) Minimum Difference in Sums After Removal of Elements
+23. (2210) Count Hiils and Valley in an array
-23. (2322) Minimum Score After Removals on a Tree
+24. (2322) Minimum Score After Removals on a Tree
-24. (2402) Meeting Rooms III
+25. (2402) Meeting Rooms III
-25. (2410) Maximum Matching of Players With Trainers
+26. (2410) Maximum Matching of Players With Trainers
-26. (3136) Valid Word
+27. (3136) Valid Word
-27. (3201) Find the Maximum Length of Valid Subsequence I
+28. (3201) Find the Maximum Length of Valid Subsequence I
-28. (3202) Find the Maximum Length of Valid Subsequence II
+29. (3202) Find the Maximum Length of Valid Subsequence II
-29. (3330) Find the Original Typed String I
+30. (3330) Find the Original Typed String I
-30. (3333) Find the Original Typed String II
+31. (3333) Find the Original Typed String II
-31. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+32. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-32. (3307) Find the K-th Character in String Game II
+33. (3307) Find the K-th Character in String Game II
-33. (3439) Reschedule Meetings for Maximum Free Time I
+34. (3439) Reschedule Meetings for Maximum Free Time I
-34. (3440) Reschedule Meetings for Maximum Free Time II
+35. (3440) Reschedule Meetings for Maximum Free Time II
-35. (3480) Maximize Subarrays After Removing One Conflicting Pair
+36. (3480) Maximize Subarrays After Removing One Conflicting Pair
-36. (3487) Maximum Unique Subarray Sum After Deletion
+37. (3487) Maximum Unique Subarray Sum After Deletion